Roon627/ITnVend/POS/README.md

 - If you see native module errors in containers (e.g., `invalid ELF header`), recreate the server container so `npm install` runs inside Linux.
 - If the backend fails to start because `database.db` is locked, ensure no other process (or another server instance) is using it.
 Close other node processes or restart your machine.
 - The app currently seeds products only when the products table is empty.
 If you changed seeds and expect them to appear, run the append seed script or recreate the DB.
+- Preorder signatures: errors such as `Invalid API key`, `Missing signature headers`, or `Invalid signature` indicate the storefront key/secret pair is missing or mismatched.
+Confirm both `.env` files use the same values and rebuild the storefront so the Vite env variables take effect.

 Contributing & next steps I can help with
 -----------------------------------------